lohitha7/Cranfield_IR_Classification/README.txt

 We are a team of three

-#1- NAME: Bodhu Shravya UID: U01122915 EMAIL:bodhu.2@wright.edu
+#1- NAME: Bodhu Shravya
-#2- NAME: Lohitha Donuri UID: U01125638 EMAIL: donuri.3@wright.edu
+#2- NAME: Lohitha Donuri
-#3- NAME: Niharika Kanugovi UID: U01108474 EMAIL: Kanugovi.2@wright.edu
+#3- NAME: Niharika Kanugovi

 Before running the project make sure to activate the environment with required dependencies provided in requirements.txt file.